openebs-archive/openebs-docs/docs/k8supgrades.md

 It is recommended that before a Kubernetes node is rebooted, make sure all the replicas of all OpenEBS volumes are healthy/online and there is no rebuild process is ongoing.

-Director Online topology view of an OpenEBS volume provides [detailed status of all the replicas](/v140/docs/next/directoronline.html#cstor-custom-resources-view).
+Kubera topology view of an OpenEBS volume provides [detailed status of all the replicas](/v140/docs/next/kubera.html#cstor-custom-resources-view).